nuxt/content/docs/content/blog/docus-v3.md

 ::

 ::prose-note
-A UI Pro license is currently required, but we’re working to make it free for everyone soon
+A UI Pro license is currently required, but we’re working to make it free for everyone soon.
+Also, if you're currently building an OSS documentation, you can ask for the OSS license at `ui-pro@nuxt.com` .
 ::

 ### **✍️ Markdown with superpowers (MDC syntax by** [Nuxt]{.text-primary} **Content)**